 Exclusive: Ricky Summers talks DeGale v Eubank Jr. spot, Andre Sterling

-Ricky Summers takes on Andre Sterling in a final eliminator for the British light heavyweight title next weekend on the huge James DeGale v Chris Eubank Jr. undercard.
+Next weekend, Ricky Summers takes on Andre Sterling as a final eliminator for the British light-heavyweight title on the massive James DeGale v Chris Eubank Jr. undercard.

 The former Lonsdale Belt challenger is finishing off his training camp ahead of a massive spot on the O2 Arena bill.